fbpx

 Formal Assessment

-Of course, you can always take the time to use a formal assessment provided by your district ahead of creating your groups.
-Keep in mind that these are often time-consuming and may not be necessary to drive your day-to-day activities.
-In my Board, we have the Prime Assessment available to us.
+Of course, you can always use a formal assessment your district provides before creating your groups.
+Remember that these are often time-consuming and may not be necessary to drive your day-to-day activities.
+In my Board, we have the Prime Assessment available.
 Check with your curriculum consultants for more information.

 Decide on a System

 Now that you have centers ready to go, you need to decide on a system for using them.
-I've explained in a previous blog post that centers are not your math program.
+In a previous blog post, I explained that centers are not your math program.
 They are part of the program only.
 You can read more about that here.
-You'll need to do some research to decide what will work best for you and your students.
+You’ll need to do some research to decide what will work best for you and your students.
 Some things to consider are:

 • How will your students rotate from center to center?